The 10 Best Video Monetization Platforms in 2026

 What is Video Monetization?

-Simply put – video monetization is getting paid for the videos you publish online.
+Video monetization means getting paid for the videos you publish online.
 Not so much for the creation but rather when audiences view or download your content.
-The more people that watch, the greater your earnings from any video.
+The more people watch, the greater your earnings from your videos are.

 Broadcasters can generate revenue from their videos in many different ways.
 The most common include: